 Will you post my photos or video on your Facebook Page or Website or otherwise?

 Sharing birth images is how others learn about my services and become inspired reach out to have their birth experience documented too.
-All birth stories are an amazing journey and hope that you would like to share some of the beauty and uniqueness of yours.
-Showing what real birth and parenthood is about and its hidden beauty certainly helps normalize birth.
+All birth stories are an amazing journey.
+I love showing variety so that others can see the many variations of normal for birth.
+I hope that you would like to share some of the beauty and uniqueness of yours.
+Showing what real birth and parenthood is about, and its hidden beauty, certainly helps normalize birth.
 Please let me know if you have any specific concerns or requests.